 His greatest career satisfaction is getting to the closing table with a satisfied buyer and seller.
 But when asked what he’s most proud of, Leger said, “My wife and kids.”

 Friends set him and Meagan up on a date a month after he moved back to Denver from North Carolina.
-Now happily married, the couple have two children, Clayton, 5, and Audrey, 3.
+Now happily married, the couple has two children, Clayton, 5, and Audrey, 3.
 The children already are on skis.
-When they are older, Leger hopes to share his and Meagan’s love of travel with a trip abroad.
+When they are older, Leger hopes to share his and Meagan’s love of travel on a trip abroad.
 At Christmastime, they learned about giving as Meagan organized a gift drive for Children’s Hospital Colorado patients, an activity they plan to continue.

 In addition to brokerage, Leger works with his dad renovating buildings through 303 Construction & Development LLC.
 Among their projects was conversion of the Denver’s oldest apartment building, the Charpiot Apartments (1844) at 31st and Larimer streets in River North, into seven commercial / residential condos.

 Leger said building relationships and long-term success in commercial real estate start with honesty and integrity.
 “I wouldn’t let my clients buy anything that I wouldn’t buy,” he said.
 “If we treat our clients like we would like to be treated, it’s going to help us build those relationships over time.”